Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud/manage-access/enterprise-permissions.md

 Notable features:
 - Write access to the full set of Cost Management dashboard features.
-- Read access to settings related to Cost Mangement dashboard configuration
+- Write access to settings related to Cost Management dashboard configuration.
 - No other access.

 </Expandable>